 For some people, caregiving can come in “untraditional” ways.
 Many people living with cancer have caregivers who live far away.
-We refer to those individuals as “long-distance caregivers.”
-This is a term and an experience that can be unfamiliar and confusing.
-If you are fulfilling this role, you can be a meaningful part of your loved one’s cancer experience whether you live locally or are caring from a long distance.
+A long-distance caregiver can still be a major part of their loved one’s care.
+This fact sheet covers:

 Supporting Your Loved One